andriy-kolokolov/edusogno-esercizio/README.md

 ## !
 Important !
 ### To test password reset using reset link:
+ - In `Util/Mailer` set your google email and app password: https://myaccount.google.com/apppasswords?pli=1&rapt=AEjHL4NeyYHdOUZrwnscDxeQdJ78oB_UWXJePYdma5HyoDVBcawKf1thF34e0hDCcM8NSc6QADgTKhavprHjYspoMgwWOOEJPw

+### How `Mailer` works?
- - Register account using your email.
+- Register using your email.
- - Receive mail containing link to reset password.
- - Use it as reset password link

-### How it works?
 - User navigate to `/reset-password` page, types `email`, submitting form.
 - If `email` exists:
   - `Auth::generatePasswordResetToken($user);` generates token and stores it to database to related `$user`.